-There are a wide range of migraine triggers—some avoidable, others not.
-Once triggers are identified, it’s sometimes possible to reduce the frequency of migraine attacks by avoiding those triggers.
+There are a wide range of Migraine triggers--some avoidable, others not.
+Once triggers are identified, it's sometimes possible to reduce the frequency of Migraine attacks by avoiding those triggers.

 One type of trigger that can be identified and avoided is food triggers.
-Not everyone has food triggers, but it’s well worth checking into.
-Some migraineurs will identify food triggers fairly easily by noticing that every time they eat something, they have a migraine.
-Other migraineurs employ an elimination diet to investigate food triggers.
+Not everyone has food triggers, but it's well worth checking into.
+Some Migraineurs will identify food triggers fairly easily by noticing that every time they eat something, they have a Migraine.
+Other Migraineurs employ an elimination diet to investigate food triggers.
 To do an elimination diet, you eliminate all the potential trigger foods from your diet, then add them back in one at a time, with a week between adding each food.
-It’s important to note that a migraine can occur up to 48 hours after eating a trigger food.
-Keeping an accurate migraine diary is essential to identifying trigger foods.
+It's important to note that a Migraine can occur up to 48 hours after eating a trigger food.
+Keeping an accurate Migraine diary is essential to identifying trigger foods.

 Potential trigger foods

-Foods that can be migraine triggers include, but are not limited to:
+Foods that can be Migraine triggers include: